piotrmurach/tty-config/README.md

 config.append_path(Dir.pwd)   # look in current working directory
 ```

-None of these paths are required, but you should provide at least one path if you wish to read configuration file.
+None of these paths are required, but you should provide at least one path if you wish to read a configuration file.

 ### 2.16 prepend_path